wafaaHilmy/Pets-App/README.md

 Pets App
 ===================================

+An Android Application for pets shelter which owner can display, insert ,update and delete data of shelter's pets;

 This app displays a list of pets and their related data that the user inputs.

-Used in a Udacity course in the Android Basics Nanodegree by Google.
+the starter code is encluded from  a Udacity course in the Android Basics Nanodegree by Google.

 Screenshots
 -----------